Master’s Program Curriculum

 3 |

-of current speech technology in applied linguistics research.
-It will provide
+speech technology in applied linguistics research.
+It will provide an

-for analyzing vowels, consonants, word stress, and intonation in English
+consonants, word stress, and intonation in English words and sentences

-pitch analyses.
-They will also annotate the International Phonetics Alphabet
+and pitch analyses.
+They will also annotate the International Phonetics

-(IPA) on Praat and print out the results in a high-quality image for paper
+Alphabet (IPA) on Praat and print out the results in a high-quality

 3 |